Agent Cost and Latency Optimization

 Request-level levers

-Batch API (async, 50% discount): both Anthropic and OpenAI offer an asynchronous batch processing endpoint that processes requests within a 24-hour window in exchange for a 50% discount on all token costs (input and output).
-Verified for both providers as of June 2026.
+Batch API (async, 50% discount): both Anthropic and OpenAI offer an asynchronous batch processing endpoint that processes requests within a 24-hour window (most batches finish much sooner; requests still processing at 24 hours expire unbilled) in exchange for a 50% discount on all token costs (input and output).
+Reconfirmed live against Anthropic docs as of July 2026; OpenAI terms corroborated via secondary sources as of July 2026 (OpenAI docs domains were proxy-blocked in this verification pass).
 Use for non-latency-sensitive workloads: bulk document processing, nightly eval runs, data enrichment pipelines, and offline agentic sweeps.
 Batch and prompt caching discounts stack independently.

 Streaming for perceived latency: for user-facing agents, enable streaming responses.
 The model starts returning tokens immediately; time-to-first-token drops significantly even when total generation time is unchanged.
 This does not reduce cost but reduces perceived latency, which matters for interactive agents.